AdaCore/learn/courses/intro-to-ada/chapters/subprograms.rst

 ("with"ing) units, you need to do two things:

-* Put its specification (name, parameters, result type if a function) in the package specifciation, along with any comments / documentation you wish to provide
+* Put its specification (name, parameters, result type if a function) in the package specification, along with any comments / documentation you wish to provide

 * Put the full declaration of the subprogram (its body, or implementation) in